christoffellis/CS-315-E414-ML-A-742-Visualizer/readme.md

 ## Future Features
 - Implementation of user loaded algorithms
 - More algorithms
+  - Gradient Descent
 - Additional visualization for HMMs
-- More user friendly interface for changing parameters
+- More user-friendly interface for changing parameters